-Evan Rosen helps people throughout Florida in personal injury, real estate closings, probate, and estate planning.
-Well before he became a lawyer, he was drawn to fighting for worthy causes, and drawn to personal injury, real estate, probate, estate planning, and the law.
+Evan Rosen helps people throughout Florida in real estate closings, foreclosure defense, personal injury, probate, and estate planning.
+Well before he became a lawyer, he was drawn to fighting for worthy causes, and drawn to these practice areas and the law in general.

 For many years, Evan accepted that this was just him.
 Part of it must be the cultural/religious heritage that he grew up with, which included many stories of triumph over oppression.
 But he’s always known that is not the full answer.
 So, he dug deeper.